Kyle Julius: Collegiate career

 On April 10, 1998, Julius signed a National Letter of Intent to play with the Furman Paladins men's basketball team, which played at the NCAA Division I level.
 Paladins head coach Larry Davis approached Julius primarily because of his ability as a three-point shooter.
 Davis commented on Julius, "He is an outstanding shooter who has excellent overall guard skills and a tremendous worth ethic, and he has played in one of the best high school programs in North America with a perennial winning tradition."
 Julius became Furman's fifth recruit for the team's 1998–99 season.
 He later considered it one of his favorite moments of his entire career.
 Julius made his first appearance on the collegiate stage on November 14, 1998, against Stetson, helping the Paladins win the game, 66–59.

 Julius was named to the NCAA SOCON All Rookie team, a major accomplishment for a freshman from Canada at that time.

 Julius returned to Canada to play for the University of Guelph Gryphons for three OUA seasons from 2001–02 to 2003–04.
 He was a tournament all-star in 2003 when Guelph finished second in the national championship event in Halifax and he was a second-team All-Canadian, fourth in the country in scoring average (21.23 points per game) and the University of Guelph's male athlete of the year in his final season with the Gryphons.

+Professional career

+Julius began his professional career in 2004 with the Guelph Gladiators in the short-lived Ontario Professional Basketball Association (OPBA).
+In 2004, Julius joined the Italian club Euro Roseto before moving to Cari Fabriano mid-season.
+In January 2006, he moved to Cypriot club Pizza Express Apollon Limassol.
+In September 2007, he signed with Viola Reggio Calabria.
+In February 2012, Julius played for the London Lightning in his final professional season.

 Coaching career

+Wilfrid Laurier

+Julius served as an assistant coach for the Wilfrid Laurier Golden Hawks women's basketball team during the 2007-2008 season.